squeek502/sleep/README.md

 ```

 ## Building
-To build sleep, you'll need to install [`cmake`](https://cmake.org), some C compiler, and have a Lua static library available that [can be found by `cmake`](https://cmake.org/cmake/help/v3.0/module/FindLua.html) (preferably built with the same compiler you're using to build sleep).
+To build sleep, you'll need to install [`cmake`](https://cmake.org) and some C compiler.
+If you're compiling for Windows, you'll also need to have a Lua static library available that [can be found by `cmake`](https://cmake.org/cmake/help/v3.0/module/FindLua.html) (preferably built with the same compiler you're using to build sleep).

 ### On Windows
 Open a command line in the `sleep` directory and do the following: